openskynetwork/opensky-api/_sources/rest.rst.txt

 Limitations for OpenSky users
 """""""""""""""""""""""""""""

+.. note:: IMPORTANT: The below is only true for legacy accounts.
+Accounts created on the new website since mid-March 2025 do not have additional privileges and will receive an `Unauthorized` response!
+We are working on a solution but there is no timeline.
+Legacy accounts can continue using the API as before.

 An OpenSky user is anybody who uses a valid OpenSky account (see below) to access the API.
 The rate limitations for OpenSky users are:

 * OpenSky users can retrieve data of up to 1 hour in the past.
 If the `time` parameter has a value :math:`t<now-3600` the API will return `400 Bad Request`.